PROGRAMMES AND ACTIVITIES

 Alignment with the MOE English Syllabus

 DST was launched in response to the fast-changing and multi-faceted way of learning in the educational landscape.
 The programme was aligned to the school’s vision and mission and ICT was employed extensively.
 To quote Michael Fullen, “Pedagogy is the driver.
 Technology is the accelerator."
-We hope to deepen and enhance the writing processes of the pupils, as well as make writing a pleasurable experience for them.
+We hope to deepen and enhance the writing processes of the students, as well as make writing a pleasurable experience for them.
 DST is not an add-on.
 Instead, it is meant as a complement to the school's STELLAR writing programme in alignment with the MOE English Syllabus.

 Alignment with the MOE English Syllabus